 "Well-defined" means the proposed area has specific geographic boundaries.
-Geographic boundaries may include a city, township, county (single, multiple, or portions of a county) or their political equivalent, an individual Congressional district, school districts, or a clearly identifiable neighborhood.
-Although state boundaries are well-defined areas, states themselves do not meet the requirement that the proposed area be a local community or rural district.
+Geographic boundaries may include a city, township, county (single, multiple, or portions of a county) or a political equivalent, school district, or a clearly identifiable neighborhood.
+Although state boundaries are well-defined areas, states themselves do not meet the requirement that the proposed area be a local community.